hyungmogu/ctci/README.md

-# Summary of what Moe h\as done today
+# Summary of what Moe has done today

 This repository shows a summary of what Moe is doing / learning when he is not working on projects.